adichell/grbl_port_opencm3/README.md

 Then, to be able to build the application:
 - get the repository in a folder, by cloning it or downloading it from GitHub;
 - change directory to the main project folder
-- get the library opencm3 in "libopencm3" sub-folder using "submodule init".
+- get the library opencm3 in "libopencm3" sub-folder using "git submodule init".
 - run "make bin" to compile the project and generate the binaries.

 Just the "make" command is sufficient to trigger the build.
 The build process will start by building the lib opencm3, and then it will build the grbl applications for every microcontroller target present in the repository.